AlanaMiranda/Classification-RMBPA/README.md

 mapa_interativo.html: interactive map of RMB classification in html

-df_criterios.xlsx: dataset containing the values of the criteria for each municipality and its classification
+df_criterios.csv: dataset containing the values of the criteria for each municipality and its classification